Show-Me State Games

 The Show-Me State Games has expanded from 600 participants in 1985, to more than 34,000 year-round participants in 2014.
-In addition to three weekends in the summer, the Show-Me STATE GAMES hosts events throughout the year, including basketball tournaments, soccer events and a statewide Torch Run.
-The mission of the SMSG is to provide all Missourians the opportunity to take part in an event of health, fitness, family and fun.
+In addition to three weekends in the summer, the Show-Me STATE GAMES hosts events throughout the year, including basketball tournaments, soccer events, swimming events, triathlons, and a statewide Torch Run.
+The mission of the SMSG is to provide all Missourians the opportunity to "take part in an event of health, fitness, family and fun".